Splitting headaches, sickness, dizziness, dehydration: anyone who's ever drunk too much knows the consequences.

 Hangover cures are generally a myth.
 There are no cures for a hangover, but there are things you can do to avoid one and, if you do have one, ease the discomfort.

 To avoid a hangover:

-- Don't drink more than you know your body can cope with.
+- Do not drink more than you know your body can cope with.
 If you're not sure how much that is, be careful.

-- Don't drink on an empty stomach.
-Before you go out, have a meal that includes carbohydrates (such as pasta or rice) or fats.
-The food will help slow down the body's absorption of alcohol.
+- Do not drink on an empty stomach.
+Before you start drinking, have a meal that includes carbohydrates (such as pasta or rice) or fats.
+The food will help to slow down your body's absorption of alcohol.

-- Don't drink dark-coloured drinks if you've found you're sensitive to them.
+- Do not drink dark coloured drinks if you've found you're sensitive to them.
 They contain natural chemicals called congeners, which irritate blood vessels and tissue in the brain and can make a hangover worse.

 - Drink water or non-fizzy soft drinks in between each alcoholic drink.
-Carbonated (fizzy) drinks speed up the absorption of alcohol into your system.
+Fizzy drinks speed up the absorption of alcohol into your body.

 - Drink a pint or so of water before you go to sleep.
-Keep a glass of water by the bed to sip if you wake up during the night.
+Keep a glass of water by your bed to sip if you wake up during the night.

-Dealing with a hangover involves rehydrating the body to help it deal with the painful symptoms.
+Dealing with a hangover involves rehydrating your body to help you deal with the painful symptoms.
 The best time to rehydrate is before going to sleep after a drinking session.